Classifying solutions of ${\rm SU}(n+1)$ Toda system around a singular source

-By using the Fuchsian equation around a singular source of ${\rm SU}(n+1)$ Toda system discovered by Lin-Wei-Ye \cite[p.201, (7.1) and (5.7)]{LWY:2012}, we generalize in Theorem \ref{thm:model} (ii) the result of R. Bryant by classifying all solutions $u=(u_1,\cdots, u_n)$ to the following ${\rm SU}(n+1)$ Toda system
+By using the ordinary differential equation of $(n+1)$th order around a singular source of ${\rm SU}(n+1)$ Toda system discovered by Lin-Wei-Ye \cite[p.201, (7.1)]{LWY:2012}, we generalize in Theorem \ref{thm:model} (ii) the result of R. Bryant by classifying all solutions $u=(u_1,\cdots, u_n)$ to the following ${\rm SU}(n+1)$ Toda system